EPUB: Open Container Format 2.0.1

 An EPUB file is a group of files that conform to the OPS/OPF standards and are wrapped in a ZIP file.
 The OCF specifies how to organize these files in the ZIP, and defines two additional files that must be included.

 The mimetype file must be a text document in ASCII that contains the string application/epub+zip.
 It must also be uncompressed, unencrypted, and the first file in the ZIP archive.
-This file provides a more reliable way for applications to identify the mimetype of the file than just the .epub extension.
+This file provides a more reliable way for applications to identify the MIME type of the file than just the .epub extension.

 Also, there must be a folder named META-INF, which contains the required file container.xml.
 This XML file points to the file defining the contents of the book.
 This is the OPF file, though additional alternative rootfile elements are allowed.

 Apart from mimetype and META-INF/container.xml, the other files (OPF, NCX, XHTML, CSS and images files) are traditionally put in a directory named OEBPS.